ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

 2. Select one portion to work with and re-wrap the other 3.
    > **Note**: It is your choice whether to sheet and cut the whole batch at once, or sheet and cut one portion at a time.
 This guide does the latter.
 3. Flatten the dough until it's about a half-inch thick.
-4. Set the stand mixer speed to 2 and carefully feed the dough into the pasta sheeter.
+4. Set the stand mixer speed to 2.
+5. Lightly sprinkle flour on the dough and and carefully feed it into the pasta sheeter.
-5. Fold the dough in half.
+6. Fold the dough in half.
-6. Feed the dough through the sheeter two more times.
+7. Feed the dough through the sheeter two more times.
-7. Change the sheeter to the next smallest setting (Setting 2.)
+8. Change the sheeter to the next smallest setting (Setting 2.)
-8. Lightly sprinkle flour over both sides of the dough to ensure it won't stick.
-9. Feed the dough through the sheeter.
-10. Fold it in half, and feed it through the sheeter two more times.
-11. Repeat steps 7 - 10 for Settings 3 and 4.
+9. Repeat steps 5 - 8 on Setting 2, and again for settings 3, and 4.
      - If the sheet of pasta gets too long to handle, cut in half or thirds.

 ![Dough sheets can get long!](<assets/images/screenshots/Pasta pics/Pasta sheet resize.png>)